 Cool developments out in the world of health and technology.

 Shitty stagnation in the world of politics.
 Why are our best news sources a pair of comedians named, John?
+Missing Jon Stewart, and wishing he would reclaim his mantle at The Daily Show.
 How the FUCK is America going to climb out of this cesspool it has been wallowing in for over a decade and get its shit back together?
 [EDIT] Apparently, we're just going to dive deeper into the muck for the next 4 years.
 How the fuck did that moldy cheeto get elected?